RyanMan56/ApiCourse/README.md

-Created following the CityInfo Api course on Pluralsight.
+Created following the CityInfo Api course on Pluralsight by Kevin Dockx.
 Including my notes.